Isosystolic inequalities on two-dimensional Finsler tori: Introduction

+This result finally settles the search for optimal isosystolic inequalities on two-dimensional Finsler tori for the Busemann-Hausdorff area and the Holmes-Thompson area, and definitely complete Table 1.

-This statement was conjectured by J.C. \'Alvarez Paiva in a private conversation with the first author.
-The main step in our proof is related to the asymptotic geometry of universal covers of Finsler tori.
+The main step in the proof of Theorem \ref{th:opt} is related to the asymptotic geometry of universal covers of Finsler tori.
 Namely, according to \cite{burago} the universal cover of a Finsler torus admits a unique norm---called the {\it stable norm}---which asymptotically approximates the pullback Finsler metric, see formula (\ref{eq:st}).
-This norm gives rise to a flat Finsler metric on $\T^2$ abusively called stable norm, see section \ref{sec:stable_norm}.
-We prove that {\it for a $2$-torus passing from a Finsler metric to its stable norm decreases the Busemann-Hausdorff area}.
-This result has been conjectured by Burago \& Ivanov in \cite[Conjecture A]{burago_ivanov}, where they connect it to two other conjectures for torus of arbitrary dimension and prove the analog statement for the Holmes-Thompson notion of volume in dimension $2$.
-A direct corollary of our statement is the above systolic inequality.
+This norm gives rise to a flat Finsler metric on $\T^2$ abusively also called stable norm.
+Theorem \ref{th:opt} is then a consequence (see section \ref{sec:BH}) of the following statement:

+{\it ($\ast)$ passing from a Finsler reversible metric on a $2$-torus to its stable norm decreases the Busemann-Hausdorff area}.

+It turns out that this result can be deduced from prior work by Burago and Ivanov.
+More precisely, in \cite{burago_ivanov_2012}, they proved that